-Eat Smart: The Company sells specialty fresh packaged Eat Smart branded and private label salads, fresh-cut vegetables and whole produce to retailers, club stores, and food service operators, primarily in the United States and Canada.
-Within the Eat Smart brand, produce is processed by trimming, washing, sorting, blending, and packaging into bags and trays.
+Eat Smart: Prior to the completion of the Eat Smart Disposition on December 13, 2021, the Company sold specialty fresh packaged Eat Smart branded and private label salads, fresh-cut vegetables and whole produce to retailers, club stores, and food service operators, primarily in the United States and Canada.
+Within the Eat Smart brand, produce was processed by trimming, washing, sorting, blending, and packaging into bags and trays.